The Emotional Impact of Drug Addiction

 Therapy in treatment will address the underlying emotional and psychological causes of addiction, which tend to lose their influence once they are brought out into the open and dealt with honestly.
 During therapy recovering addicts will also learn how to recognize the triggers that support their drug abuse and the temptations that undermine their sobriety, and doing so can help them immensely as they strive to develop strategies for resisting the inner voice of their addiction.

-In many instances, inpatient treatment will include family therapy sessions that allow loved ones to participate in the recovery process, while also letting them speak about their feelings and the impact of addiction on their lives.
+In many instances, inpatient drug addiction treatment will include family therapy sessions that allow loved ones to participate in the recovery process, while also letting them speak about their feelings and the impact of addiction on their lives.
 The idea in family therapy is not to evoke guilt or shame in the recovering addict (these emotions are never productive) but to facilitate good communication, mutual respect, and more constructive family dynamics moving forward.

-Outside of therapy and after the end of formal treatment, addicts can benefit from involvement in 12-step peer groups like Narcotics Anonymous, which connect them with others undergoing the same struggle.
+Outside of therapy and after the end of formal residential drug addiction treatment, addicts can benefit from involvement in 12-step peer groups like Narcotics Anonymous, which connect them with others undergoing the same struggle.
 Meanwhile, family members can find support by attending meetings of Nar-anon (or similar groups), which offer emotional and moral support for the loved ones of addicts throughout the ongoing recovery period.

 In every city and state help is available for addicts and their loved ones, so no one who has suffered the emotional impact of drug abuse should have to go through it alone.